Album Review: Deep Down Happy – Sports Team

 As if Franz Ferdinand is being fronted by Middle England’s answer to Talking Head’s David Byrne.

-‘Here It Comes Again’ is another raucous rock song which doesn’t outstay it’s welcome, barely scaping the two minute mark, all the while begging to be moshed to.
+‘Here It Comes Again’ is another raucous rock song which doesn’t outstay it’s welcome, barely scraping the two minute mark, all the while begging to be moshed to.
 Lead guitarist Henry Young’s riffs are the beating heart of the record, and the quirky phased-out licks throughout the verses drip with character.
-But the guitar highlight on the record is ‘Going Soft’, with the fuzzy Pavement-influenced solo bleeding into the staccato rhythm guitars that ring out in the background.
+But the guitar highlight on the record is ‘Going Soft’, with the fuzzy Pavement-influenced solo bleeding into staccato rhythm guitars that ring out in the background.

 Talking of talking heads, news reporters, politicians and corporatism find themselves in Sports Team’s sights.
 From lampooning middle-aged Little Englanders on ‘The Races’ (“He wears a Union Jack / He wants to take us all back”), to mocking MPs who “lounge like snake” on ‘Feels like fun’, this is a band that are totally in-touch with modern politics.
 Their observations are often sharply pointed but not preachy, wry but not wounded, equal parts sincerity and scathing satire.
 There’s a real empathy to their approach, which the opening track ‘Lander’ epitomises.
 It’s scuzzy basslines and soaring tremolo guitar provide the foundations for a witty stream-of-consciousness monologue about middle-class idealism which cuts to the heart of the matter in fun but nuanced way, with some great one-liners to boot (“I want to be a lawyer / Or someone who hunts foxes”).

 I think this sincerity stems from the honesty of the band.
 There’s no pretence, no trying to cover up their identity; they are unapologetically middle-class, and they are very much aware of their privilege.
 It’s what separates them from their contemporaries.
 A lot of indie bands has delusions of grandeur and superiority; Sports Team don’t have such problems.
-In fact, the band often calls out their contemporaries for this kind of behaviour, like on understated ‘Camel Crew’, where the band tears into pompous indie-darlings with aplomb: “This avant-garde is still the same / Go to Goldsmiths and they dye their fringes / Just to know they’ve made it”.
+In fact, the band often calls out their contemporaries for this kind of behaviour, like on the understated ‘Camel Crew’, where the band tears into pompous indie-darlings with aplomb: “This avant-garde is still the same / Go to Goldsmiths and they dye their fringes / Just to know they’ve made it”.

 It’s rare to find a record this aggressively no-frills fun.